Kennicutt/SAUSERO/README.md

 ## General Description

-The science frames always present noises, cosmetic defects or heterogeneity between pixels (in other words raws) and I have to perform several operations to correct them before the analising step.
-The operations on the images depend on the kind of observation.
-In this case, this software has been developed with the goal to prepare the science frames for photometric studies.
-The correction steps are:
+SAUSERO processes raw science frames to address noise, cosmetic defects, and pixel heterogeneity, preparing them for photometric studies.
+These corrections are essential before any analysis can be performed.
+The operations applied to the images depend on the type of observation.
+This software has been specifically designed to reduce and prepare science frames for photometric studies.

+### Key Reduction Steps:

-1. Application of Bad Pixel Mask to all frames.
+1. Application of a __Bad Pixel Mask (BPM)__ to all frames.
-2. Creation of Master Bias.
+2. Creation of the __Master Bias__.
-3. Creation of Master Flat.
+3. Creation of the __Master Flat__.
-4. Application of masters to STD star and science frames.
+4. Application of master calibration frames to both __standard star__ and __science frames__.
-5. Remove the cosmic rays.
+5. Removal of __cosmic rays__.
-6. Sky subtraction.
+6. __Sky subtraction__.
-7. Aligning science frames.
+7. Alignment of __science frames__.
-8. Astrometrization.
+8. __Astrometric calibration__.
-9. Flux calibration.
+9. __Flux calibration__.

+### Input Requirements:

+The software requires the following frames as input:

+- Bias frames
+- Sky flat frames
-It requires bias frames, skyflat frames, photometric standard star frames and science frames.
+- Photometric standard star frames
+- Science frames

+## Outputs

 The generated results consist of one image per observed band.
-In each image, the following processes will have been applied: bias subtraction, flat-field correction (and fringing correction in the case of Sloan z), image alignment and stacking, astrometric calibration, and photometric calibration (estimation of the ZP ± error).
+For each image, the following corrections and calibrations will have been applied:

+- Bias subtraction
+- Flat-field correction (including fringing correction for the Sloan z band, if applicable)
+- Image alignment and stacking
+- Astrometric calibration
+- Photometric calibration (estimation of the zero-point, ZP ± error)

-To remove cosmetic effects, a BPM is used, and the LACosmic algorithm is applied to handle cosmic rays.
+To address cosmetic defects, a __Bad Pixel Mask (BPM)__ is applied, and the __LACosmic algorithm__ is used to handle cosmic ray removal.

 ## Requirements